Hazardous household waste

 We offer business and home collections of sharps containers.
 If your container does not have waste classification code UN 3291 code, please refer to your waste issuer who will be able to receive the items.
 Call 0800 358 0514 to book a collection.
 Average waiting time is 4 to 8 weeks.
 You should have a minimum of 5 containers or one 5 litre container.

-For needles and syringes located on the public highway contact the Environment Action Line on 020 7641 2000.
+For needles and syringes located on the public highway do not touch them and immediately contact the Environment Action Line on 020 7641 2000.